Plant Health Problems

 Mosaic: uneven pattern of yellow, light green, or dark green, usually on leaves.

-Canker: dead area on a stem or branch; can be sunken, swollen, or discolored and are usually distinguished from adjacent healthy tissues by color.
+Canker: dead area on a stem or branch; can be sunken, swollen, or discolored and is usually distinguished from adjacent healthy tissues by color.

 Dieback: death of the tips of leaves, shoots, and stems; failure of branches to develop, especially in the spring.